kenseehart/btypes/README.md

 ![eric half-a-bee](images/b.png)
 # btypes

-Btypes is a tool for working with packed binary data.
+Btypes is an easy to use high performance bit field protocol framework for working with packed binary data.
 It's ideal for things like verilog interfaces, and any situation where you are working with arbitrarily sized bitfields, and you need precise convenient control of the bit arrangement.
+Your protocol is expressed concisely with any composition of ints, structs, arrays, and user defined types.

 # Philosophy of btypes